mgiessing/sampleTensorRT/README.md

     class : green_led, [x,y,w,h]=[197,243,29,28], Confidence = 0.9999808
     class : white_led, [x,y,w,h]=[80,155,35,31], Confidence = 0.9998838
  ```
-Multiple images can be passed comma seperated, for a continous camerastream pass the `--image='Camera'` instead of a filepath and make sure all no lines are commented out and imshow is set to True.
+Multiple images can be passed comma seperated, for a continous camerastream pass the `--image='Camera'` instead of a filepath.
+Currently the camerastream will force `--showgui = True`, but in a later release this might be optional.

 ## Notes:
  - INT8 quantization doesn't work yet (the engine building fails), this might get fixed in a new release, therefore choose FP16 or FP32 precision at the moment